 Much more tentatively, my next project, “Rare Earth: Bodies and Ecologies in a Technologic Age,” links Japan’s rise as a postwar electronics giant to intensive mining practices around the globe, from "cancer villages" in northern China to decimated gorilla habitats in the Congo.
 “Rare Earth” will look at how new kinds of environmental and economic frontiers have opened up as a result of abstracting nature into digital and virtual forms.
 It aims to blend economic, environmental, and material history, by making experimental forays into the digital humanities: I look forward to learning how to interpret the “natural” worlds created in videogames—Zelda’s primeval forests or Mario’s Mushroom Kingdom—as they come to stand in for our physical surroundings.

-My research has been supported by the American Council for Learned Societies, Mellon Foundation, National Endowment for the Humanities, State Department, Social Science Research Council, and Japan Foundation.
+My research has been supported by the American Council for Learned Societies, Fulbright Commission, Mellon Foundation, National Endowment for the Humanities, Social Science Research Council, and Japan Foundation.

 Review of Kate Merkel-Hess, The Rural Modern: Reconstructing the Self and State in Republican China (Chicago: University of Chicago Press, 2016) for Twentieth-Century China 43, no. 2 (May 2018), E10–E13.